 There are so many ways that Karen helped our son that it is hard to know where to begin!

-The Barton program is an wonderful tool, and interested people can look on the Barton website to find out more about it specifically.
-But Karen's teaching is much more than just implementing this excellent program.
-What I want to share is Karen's influence above and beyond the Barton program.
+Karen's program is a wonderful tool.
+But beyond that, Karen's teaching is much more than just implementing this excellent curriculum.
+What I want to share is how Karen's influence goes above and beyond